Annapurna in the Monsoon Day 4: Glimpses of Fishtail Mountain

 All trekkers intending to trek in the Annapurnas need to obtain a TIMS card.
 The system is intended to better manage trekker safety as well as regulate trekking activities.

 The easy way to do it is to utilise a trekking company, who would sort out the paperwork for you.
 This was what I did.
 This would give you a blue TIMS card, and register you as a trekker who has a trekking guide or support crew.

 You could also deal with the registration yourself, and trek independently in the Annapurnas, without porter or guide.
 This gives you a green TIMS card, and register you as a trekker bearing all liabilities personally.

 Once in the Annapurnas, you should report at all the checkpoints along the route you submitted in the system.
-In this way it is easier to mount a search and rescue should accidents happen.
+This way, it is easier to mount a search and rescue should accidents happen.

-When we were settled I thought to ask her, whether the pharmacy might still be open.
+When we were settled in the guesthouse, I ventured to ask Devi whether the pharmacy might still be open.
 I was down to my last dregs of willpower to withstand the pain in my legs.

 "Oh, we have to go in the morning," she said.
 It wasn't nearby.

 Wait, what?
 What do you mean, not nearby?
 Isn't it in Chomrong?

 It was.
 But, it turned out that Chomrong village sprawls down the mountain, all the way into the valley below.
 I looked down from the balcony and saw what she meant.